bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[24]'
       -
         type: text
         text: ' Acceptance of diverse worldviews as opposed to dominant settler-colonial liberal-capitalist democracy’s epistemologies, cosmologies and claims of modernity and capitalism is critical to realizing genuine reconciliation.
 To move beyond a rights-recognition agenda of reconciliation, the Federal Government must re-invent itself by thinking, being and acting differently in connection with Indigeneity.
-How do federal and provincial governments engage with a different way of knowing and doing?'
+How do federal and provincial governments engage with a different way of knowing, being and doing?'
   -
     type: paragraph
     content:
       -
         type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'B adopting genuine reconciliation as a practice wherein lifeworld co-existence actively engages with pluri-versality and “Nth-eyed seeing”'
+        text: 'Simply put, by adopting genuine reconciliation as a practice wherein lifeworld co-existence actively engages with pluriversality and “Nth-eyed seeing”'
       -
         type: text
         marks: